paritytech/polkadot/roadmap/implementors-guide/src/node/utility/README.md

-# Utility
+# Utility Subsystems

-The utility module comprises several useful subsystems which don't have a natural home in any other module.
+The utility subsystems are an assortment which don't have a natural home in another subsystem collection.